digitalcolony/sql-server-outer-join-date-range/README.md

 # Outer Joins Against A Date Range

 This article is written for SQL Server, which supports user-defined functions and OUTER JOINS.
-All examples come from the Northwind database which is part of the default installation of SQL Server.
+All examples come from the [Northwind database](https://www.microsoft.com/en-us/download/details.aspx?id=23654) which is part of the default installation of SQL Server 2000.

 In SQL an OUTER JOIN is where you want to return all the elements in a table regardless of whether they exist in the second table.
 The most common case for using an OUTER JOIN is when you need a COUNT or SUM value even when the aggregate function returns a zero.
 Before we get to the heart of this article, let me use two queries to demonstrate the power of a basic OUTER JOIN.